mjmaurya/MJButtons/README.md

 Simple buttons you can use easily for your next project.

-[Hacktoberfest](https://hacktoberfest.digitalocean.com/) is starting soon, and this repository will help people who don't know where to start contributing
+this repository will help people who don't know where to start contributing

 ## Uses

-**You can download the CSS file [here](http://www.manojcse.me/mjbutton.html) and then add it to your html file inbetween the <head> tags:**
+**You can download the CSS file [here](http://mjmaurya.github.io/mjbutton.html) and then add it to your html file inbetween the <head> tags:**

   ```
   <link rel="stylesheet" href="/path/to/mjbuttons.min.css">